 Wyoming: The World's Largest Elkhorn Arch

 If you ever find yourself driving on Highway 89 in Wyoming, take a detour to see the world's largest elkhorn arch in Afton.
 At 75 feet wide and 18 feet high, this unique arch stretches across a four-lane street and contains more than 3,000 woven antlers.
 Created in 1958, the arch requires a new coat of plastic finish every year to keep it intact.
-And for more things to see and places to visit, check out these 37 Travel Destinations Every Man Over 40 Should Have Visited.
+And for more weird and wonderful places in America, This Is the Most Underrated Travel Destination in Your State.